usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 ## Action Step 11: Create policies

 You can help set your state or local government up for success by creating policies on web and mobile app accessibility.
 These policies may be similar to, or part of, the other ADA nondiscrimination policies you may have adopted.
-The Small Entity Compliance Guide includes some suggestions for topics that you might want to include in your policies.
-The W3C also has some resources on how to create accessibility policies, including its page on Developing Organizational Policies on Web Accessibility.
+The [Small Entity Compliance Guide](https://www.ada.gov/resources/small-entity-compliance-guide) includes some suggestions for topics that you might want to include in your policies.
+The W3C also has some resources on [how to create accessibility policies](https://www.w3.org/wai/planning-and-managing/plan/#create-accessibility-policy), including its page on [Developing Organizational Policies on Web Accessibility](https://www.w3.org/wai/planning/org-policies).

 **ADA Information Line**

-If you have questions about this rule or the ADA, you can call the ADA Information Line.
+If you have questions about this rule or the ADA, you can call the [ADA Information Line](https://www.ada.gov/infoline).
 Accessibility specialists are available to answer your questions.
 All calls are confidential.

+---

+{% footnotes %}
+{% fnbody 1 %}
+This link directs users to a webpage that includes a pop-up window saying this version of WCAG 2.1 is "outdated."
+For purposes of this rule, you should ignore that banner.
+The version of WCAG 2.1 that is linked here is the version that your public entity will have to meet under this rule.
+{% endfnbody %}

+{% fnbody 2 %}
+A special district government is a public entity--other than a county, municipality, township, or independent school district--allowed by state law to provide to one function or a limited number of designated functions with enough independence to be a separate government.
+For more information about special district governments, see subsection D.
+{% endfnbody %}
+{% endfootnotes %}

+---

 The contents of this resource do not have the force and effect of law and are not meant to bind the public in any way.
 This resource is intended only to provide clarity to the public regarding existing requirements under the law or the Department’s policies.